Estimated reading time: 16 minutes

 Your family will represent Canada on an international scale, sharing the beauty of your own home and give an insight into our amazing culture with an international student.

 What’s more, the feeling is reciprocated – you’ll be able to learn from the student you host – about a whole new culture and lifestyle, completely different to your own.

-You don’t have to have kids to become a host family but having kids is equally as rewarding of an experience for the international students as it is yours.
+You don’t have to have kids to become a host family, but having kids is equally as rewarding an experience for international students as yours.

-I was in no way paid to write this post about our homestay experience as hosts but I thought that more people need to know about this program more than ever.
+I was not paid to write about our homestay experience, but I thought more people needed to know about this rewarding program.

-I think it’s critical for Canadians to be open to the diversity that other countries offer and to share what we offer here in Canada.
+Canadians must be open to other countries’ diversity and share what we offer in Canada.

-We are all wanderers of this earth and now we have friends for life something money can’t buy.
+We are wanderers of this earth, and now we have friends for life, something money can’t buy.

 Discussion: Would you consider becoming a host family in Canada?